flecsi/flecsi/doc/sphinx/src/tutorial/standalone.rst

 We discuss each of these individually.
-However, in general, to use this example as a template for a real application, you should just change all occurrances of *standalone* to whatever namespace name you would like to use for your project.
+However, in general, to use this example as a template for a real application, you should just change all occurrances of ``poisson`` to whatever namespace name you would like to use for your project.

 Build System